thewizardshell/thewizardshell/README.md

 ### 🚀 About Me

-- 🔭 Currently leading my own project, **Astral Sites**, focused on creating scalable and efficient web applications
+- 🔭 Currently leading my own project, **Azetheral Technology**, focused on creating scalable and efficient web applications
 - 🎓 Recently graduated in Software Engineering from Universidad Andrés Bello
 - 🌱 Passionate about learning and implementing cutting-edge technologies
 - ⚡ In my free time, I explore new tools and work on side projects